Marketing Strategy ยท Updated July 3, 2026

 Fans of Playlists, Not Artists

-When someone finds your song buried at track 47 of a "Sad Vibes" playlist, you become just noise in a playlist they like.
-They're driving, working out, busy in the real world where they don't care to dive deep into your artist universe.
+When someone finds your song buried at track 47 of a "Sad Vibes" playlist, you become background noise inside a playlist they like.
+They're driving, working out, or busy in the real world where they don't care to dive into your artist universe.

 Your music becomes background noise.